 - 1. The birth of an employee's child or the placement of a child with the employee for foster care or adoption, so long as the leave is completed within 12 months of the birth or placement of the child; - 2.
-The care of the employee's spouse, child, parent, or registered domestic partner with a "serious health condition": - 3.
-The "serious health condition" of the employee; - 4.
-The care of the employee's spouse, child, parent, or next of kin who is a member of the Armed Forces, including a member of the National Guard or Reserves, and who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness; or - 5.
+The care of the employee's spouse, child, parent, or registered domestic partner with a "serious health condition" for FMLA/CFRA; - 3.
+The care of the employee's siblings, grandparents, grandchildren with a "serious health condition" for CFRA only; - 4.
+The "serious health condition" of the employee; - 5.
+The care of the employee's spouse, child, parent, or next of kin who is a member of the Armed Forces, including a member of the National Guard or Reserves, and who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness; or - 6.
 Any qualifying exigency as defined by the applicable regulations arising out of the fact that the employee's spouse, child, or parent is on active duty (or has been notified of an impending call or order to active duty) in the Armed Forces in support of a contingency operation.